eclipse/paho.mqtt.golang/fvt/README.md

 Note: Mosquitto requires SSL 1.1 or better, while Go 1.1.2 supports only SSL v1.0.
 However, Go 1.2+ supports SSL v1.1 and SSL v1.2.

+If you prefer to use Docker to run Mosquitto for the tests then the docker folder contains everything needed (assuming you use docker-compose).

 Other Notes
 -----------